eliemichel/WorLd/README.md

 For now, WorLd is a very tiny curses application, so its only dependency is `ncurses`.

-Juste type then `make` to build and run the game !
+Then, juste type `make` to build and run the game !